pennmush/pennmush/README-cmake.txt

 1. Configure the system and create build files:
    % cmake -DCMAKE_BUILD_TYPE=Debug src

+  Or use Release, RelWithDebInfo or MinSizeRel.

-  Options that can be passed to cmake via -D NAME=1 include:
+  Additional options that can be passed to cmake via -D NAME=1 include:

   NO_INFO_SLAVE  -- disable info_slave
   NO_SSL_SLAVE   -- disable ssl_slave
+  USE_CLANG_TIDY -- Lint using clang-tidy when compiling.

   You can undo the effects of these options by running
   % cmake -U NAME src